hansrichard2000/ProjectManSUn/README.md

 ManSUn is an app to create action plan in Student Union.
 This app can be used to do project management in Student Union.

+This is the master branch for production release of the app